 Villainous Valor: Can be generally counted on to keep his word; genuinelly cares for his own family; sees his enemies in Worthy Opponent terms (sometimes) and will treat his underlings with respect so long as they don't fail or betray him.
 There's also no denying his bravery or his willingness to confront heroes like Daredevil head on.

-The best assassin in the Marvel Universe, Bullseye is a contract killer who has, at various points, been retained by most of Daredevil's biggest adversaries, most notably The Kingpin.
+The best assassin in the Marvel Universe, Bullseye is a contract killer with perfect and lethal aim with any weapon or throwable object who has, at various points, been retained by most of Daredevil's biggest adversaries, most notably The Kingpin.
 After killing both Elektra and Karen Page, and making numerous attempts on the lives of Matt Murdock's other loved ones, Bullseye has ensured he is the one person that Dardevil hates more than Wilson Fisk.

 Badass Normal—>Empowered Badass Normal: He is at the absolute peak of human physicality and possesses astonishing skill with weapons but had no real powers, until part of his skeleton was laced with adamantium.